Citizenship by investment is a means to secure second citizenship and passport in another country by investing in its economy.

 The list above provides an overview of the standard steps required to secure permanent residency or citizenship.
 Each country has its own process, so the requirements will vary slightly depending on the program you choose.
 Some countries do not require you to be physically present at all, while others require at least one visit, or even long-term physical residency before they grant citizenship.

-When you have reviewed the steps, shortlisted your options, and compiled your initial questions, please arrange your free consultation.
+When you have reviewed the steps, shortlisted your options, and compiled your initial questions, book a free consultation.

 We look forward to helping you on your journey to securing a second citizenship through investment.